education for a

 All children bring a morning snack to school as well as water.
 We encourage healthy snacks and recommend that parents avoid sugar or processed foods for snacks and/or lunches.

-We ensure that any use of technology enhances the learning of our students.
+We ensure that any use of technology enhances our students' learning.
 Digital technology is introduced in the Primary School to help learners record their progress in a digital portfolio and to conduct research.
 Throughout their time at Alma Forest, students will learn about digital literacy and how to use technology to create art and communicate ideas.
+Our Middle School students create their personal portfolio websites to showcase their learning progression, engage with programming and develop their 3D design skills.